 In principle, VAUDE is in favor of an economic system in which income disparities are truly substantiated and equal opportunities apply.
 VAUDE has therefore introduced a salary system that makes the subject more transparent and clear.
 Employees performing similar activities should be paid a similar salary.
-Equal opportunity is a concern for us in our production facilities outside of Germany; we are working closely together with the Fair Wear Foundation on this issue.
+Equal opportunity is a concern for us in our production facilities outside of Germany; we are working closely together with Fair Wear on this issue.

 VAUDE understands that the establishment of a future-oriented, socially and environmentally sustainable economic order into the constitution is a comprehensive political and social task.
 To this end, we are involved both in political discussions and events as well as industry associations for sustainable development.